Privacy When New Technology is Tracking Your Every Move

 - Pay down your mortgage early by considering a 15-year mortgage or making twice-monthly mortgage payments to protect your vulnerable cash.

-- Talk with an expert in asset protection and who can inform you of your options so that you don’t run the risk of losing your nest egg.
+- Talk with an expert who knows how to protect your assets and who can inform you of your options so that you don’t run the risk of losing your nest egg.
+You can use the phone numbers and contact form on this page.

 - Review all of your joint accounts as all money in a joint account is at risk.
 If the joint owner encounters legal trouble, the entire account could be wiped out.